Wolverine971/9takes/src/blog/enneagram/enneagram-childhood-stereotypes.md

 Remember that kid who always had their nose in a book or was tirelessly dismantling gadgets to see how they tick?
 They may have been a loner.
 That's our Type 5.
 Growing up, these mini Einsteins felt their personal space was a sacred temple, often invaded by the chaos of the adult world or loud peers.
 They built fortresses of solitude where they could escape and dive deep into whatever was on their mind.
 They created and explored many little hidden worlds of knowledge that will likely remain locked away deep in their memories.

-Consider someone like a young Marie Curie in her formative years, driven by an insatiable curiosity about the world.
-This child isn't just playing with science; they use it as a refuge.
-They're the kid who skips the school dance not out of shyness but to stay home and complete a chemistry set experiment.
-When other children are out making noise and causing a ruckus, this future investigator is in their element, unraveling the mysteries of the universe, one experiment at a time.

 Their bedroom, cluttered with books, gadgets, and notes, is a testament to their quest for knowledge and a haven from the unpredictability of human interactions.
 It's here, in this self-created world of inquiry and discovery, that they feel most alive and most themselves.